History of rodeo: Early history of rodeo in Mexico

 Rodeo stresses its western folk hero image and its being a genuinely American creation.
 But in fact it grew out of the practices of Spanish ranchers and their Mexican ranch hands (vaqueros), a mixture of cattle wrangling and bullfighting that dates back to the sixteenth-century conquistadors.

 Bull riding originated with Mexican equestrian contests known as charreadas, wrestling the steer to the ground by riding up behind it, grabbing its tail, and twisting it to the ground.
-Bull wrestling is been part of an ancient tradition throughout the ancient Mediterranean world, including Spain.
+Bull wrestling was part of an ancient tradition throughout the ancient Mediterranean world, including Spain.
 The ancient Minoans of Crete practiced bull jumping, bull riding, and bull wrestling.
 Bull wrestling may have been one of the Olympic sporting events of the ancient Greeks.

 The events spread throughout the Viceroyalty of New Spain and was found at fairgrounds, racetracks, fiestas, and festivals in nineteenth-century southwestern areas that now comprise the United States.
 However, unlike the roping, riding, and racing, this contest never attracted a following among Anglo cowboys or audiences.
 It is, however, a favorite event included in the charreada, the style of rodeo which originated in the Mexican state of Jalisco.